jwang1122/python1/ReadMe.md

 ![](doc/images/鲁班学艺.png)

-Everything you have learned, you need do it all by yourself, untill then, whatever you've learned indeed belongs to yourself.
+Everything you have learned, you need do it all by yourself, until then, whatever you've learned indeed belongs to yourself.